Noodieknoodie/444000111/README_DEV_BIBLE_2.md

 ## Configuration Management

-The application uses a YAML configuration file to manage database paths and other settings:
+The application uses a YAML configuration file to manage database and file paths:

 ```yaml
 database: